 Here’s the amount of tips most Americans share.
 You can always leave more.
 The amount you give is totally optional and up to you.
 See How much should I tip in Cuba? for more info.

-Hotel porters 1.00 CUC or more if you have lots of luggage
+Hotel porters 1.00 USD or more if you have lots of luggage (25 Cuban pesos)

-Museum guides and special guides 1.00 CUC per participant
+Museum guides and special guides 1.00 USD per guest (25 Cuban pesos)

 What about gifting instead of tips?
 Cubans in the service industry need money they can spend on the things they really need.
 They already get a lot of leftover toothpaste, toiletries, and other stuff.
 Give personal items you don’t need to your new Cuban friends.